 But God has no pleasure in rote oblations.
 Doing something in the name of God, without true love behind it, means nothing (1 Corinthians 13).

 Though I speak with the tongues of men and of angels, and have not charity, I am become as sounding brass, or a tinkling cymbal.
 And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not charity, I am nothing.
 And though I bestow all my goods to feed the poor, and though I give my body to be burned, and have not charity, it profiteth me nothing.
 1 Corinthians 13:1–3

 God’s original covenant with Levi (the tribe God designated to be priests) was a covenant of life and peace because they feared Him (Malachi 2:5).
 God’s covenant with us is the same because we fear Him and put our faith in His Son, Jesus Christ.

 When we seek after God’s truth and knowledge and share that with others, we are His messengers (Malachi 2:7).
 When we speak the truth and turn others away from sin by our words and example, we are like priests of God (Malachi 2:6).
-In fact, our destiny is to be kings and priests of God in His kingdom (Rev. 1:6).
+In fact, our destiny is to be kings and priests of God in His kingdom (Revelation 1:6).

 But the priests in Malachi’s day caused many to stumble and corrupted the covenant by being partial in the law, observing or teaching only parts of God’s word and leaving the rest.
 (Sounds like many current day preachers, doesn’t it?)